 Similarly, red lipstick became a tangible symbol of the suffragette movement in the US and the UK during the 19th and 20th centuries.
 During a time when a face full of makeup could spark scandal and stereotypically was relegated to women in "loose" professions like actresses and prostitutes, suffragette women wore a strategic uniform of delicate Edwardian dresses and red lipstick to create an overall appearance that was staunchly feminine but undeniably forceful.

-Red lipstick was so entangled with women's fight for the vote that department stores and beauty brands took advantage of the connection.
+Red lipstick was so entrenched with women's fight for the vote that department stores and beauty brands took advantage of the connection.
 A 1910 Selfridges advertisement proclaimed: "Fashionable young women are flocking to the store for delicate tea dresses and that most powerful symbol of female emancipation: red lipstick.
 As the first department store to sell lipstick, powder and rouge, Selfridges is leading the way for the country’s suffragettes.”